Cookie sheet Christmas Decor

 Gorilla Glue sticks handily secured the saw tooth hanger to the back of the chalkboard cookie sheet.

-I have the cookie sheet chalkboard displayed on my fireplace hearth, but it would make a great welcome sign for your porch.
-Of course, you could use Maria's idea and use it as a menu board.
+The cookie sheet chalkboard is displayed on my fireplace hearth, but it would make a great welcome sign for your porch.
+Of course, you could use Maria’s idea as a menu board.

 I purposely put the cookie sheet chalkboard on a slant.
 I think it looks better that way.